 This is also the first study showing that women who experienced the highest levels of well-being focused their attention on new possibilities in life and experienced growth in interpersonal relations.
 The new possibilities domain relates to adjusting life goals, learning and obtaining new skills, or refocusing attention on alternative activities (Tedeschi & Calhoun, 2004), which may occur when a significant life goal, such as childbearing, is unachievable (Hansen et al., 2009).
-Past research suggests that childless women tended to draw more from other activities in their lives. such as work, which for many becomes their passion (Engler et al., 2009), civic engagement (Kroll, 2011), or further education (Cwikel, Gramotnev & Lee, 2006; Koropeckyj-Cox & Call, 2007).
+Past research suggests that childless women tended to draw more from other activities in their lives, such as work, which for many becomes their passion (Engler et al., 2009), civic engagement (Kroll, 2011), or further education (Cwikel, Gramotnev & Lee, 2006; Koropeckyj-Cox & Call, 2007).
 Thus, these activities may serve as mediators for experiencing PTG.

-The current study adds to past research by identifying the link between women's engagement One value of such an approach is that it recognises the trauma experienced by some women going through childlessness without pathologising 'childlessness' as an experience that should always require intervention for mental illness with alternative activities and their experiences of PTG.
+The current study adds to past research by identifying the link between women's engagement with alternative activities and their experiences of PTG.
 However, further research is required to identify whether PTG is why women engage in extracurricular activities, or whether their ability to do so enhances their chances of experiencing PTG.